Brian Welch: Conversion to Christianity and departure from Korn

 Welch told Alternative Press magazine that it was at this time that he had essentially become broke because of bad business deals, mismanagement, and philanthropy.
 Welch stated there was a time that he was unable to pay his bills and resorted to finding loose change around his rental home to cover essentials.
 A royalty cheque was released to him not long after, allowing him some stability.

-On June 17, 2011, Welch had a private interview, shot by Carson Bankord of Red Rocks Church in Golden, Colorado, in which he discussed his conversion experience.
-In an interview with Loudwire in November 2011, Head confirmed that he and the other members of Korn are still on good terms.
+In an interview with Loudwire in November 2011, Head confirmed that he and the other members of Korn were still on good terms.

 Reunion with Korn

-On May 5, 2012, at the Carolina Rebellion in Rockingham, NC, Welch was there originally as a special guest for a performance by Red.
+On May 5, 2012, at the Carolina Rebellion in Rockingham, NC, Welch was there originally as a special guest for a performance by P.O.D.
 Later that evening, Korn was performing on the main stage and Jonathan Davis brought out Welch as a special guest to close their act, marking the first time Welch had performed with Korn since his departure in 2005.

 Welch performed with the band at Rock on the Range in May 2013, as well as Rock Am Ring and Rock Im Park in June 2013 in Germany, as well as Download Festival in England.

-Welch rejoined Korn on May 2, 2013, and recorded his first album with the band in ten years, The Paradigm Shift.
+After much speculation and further touring announcements with the band, Welch officially rejoined Korn on May 2, 2013, and recorded his first album with the band in ten years, The Paradigm Shift.

-Welch has shown support for the LGBT community.
-In 2016, after receiving backlash by some Christian fans for praying at a concert for transgender people, he wrote a Facebook post criticizing the judgemental nature of certain Christians and encouraged them to "open their hearts".

-In 2021, Welch stated that while he is still a Christian, he had gone "too far with it", feeling like religion had become another addiction.
-He also said he now feels he has gotten past being overly religious, but that faith in Christ is still the foundation of his life.